Open Journal project: final report to eLib

 not prove successful in this Open Journal, for the reasons described above

 Keyword linking was more successful, with many links being added to

 articles.
 It was not uncommon for thousands of links to be added if an

-article contained many occurrences popular words in the linkbases.
+article contained many occurrences of popular words in the linkbases.
 Additional

 filtering techniques to reduce the number of links, and methods of distinguishing

 between links of differing priority (coloured boxes, asterisks, etc.),